 Consultations with life settlement brokers are always free.
 During these consults, a life settlement broker will help determine the best path forward, even if that path does not financially benefit the brokers or does not include a life settlement at all.
-These are important questions and others must be answered before the policyholder decides to pursue a life settlement, or not.
+These important questions and others must be answered before the policyholder decides to pursue a life settlement.

 A qualified broker will ask a variety questions to help determine the likelihood a policy will sell and for what price.

-Additionally, brokers do all the terrible work.
-The qualification and underwriting process involves extensive communication with doctor’s offices, life insurance companies, providers, and all other parties involved.
-This part of the process can be arduous to complete and involves repeated calls and emails to keep things moving.
+The qualification and underwriting process involves communication with doctor’s offices, life insurance companies, providers, and all other parties involved.
+The broker will be responsible for making these calls and all the leg work required to gather the required documents.

-One a life settlement broker has secured all the required paperwork, a policy is then sent to a buy-ready network of life settlement investors that actively bid on the policy, in most cases, driving up the price significantly.
+Once a life settlement broker has secured all the required paperwork, a policy is then sent to a buy-ready network of life settlement investors that actively bid on the policy.
+In most cases, this process drives up the price significantly.
 This process of being “Out To Market” requires 2-4 weeks to complete.

 If the offer is accepted, funds are moved to an escrow account while closing documents are prepared.
 Closing documents include a transfer of owner and beneficiary to the purchaser.

 Once all closing documents are in order, the funds in escrow are released, providing the seller with immediate access to a lump sum payment in full.